-- To view Fairfax County job listings and apply for a job, you must create an account and build your application using the ONLINE JOB APPLICATION SYSTEM.
-To find the official job listing for Deputy Sheriff during the active recruiting period referenced above, please select "sheriff" under "department" and click "go."
+- To view any Fairfax County job listing and apply for a job, you must create an account and build your application using the ONLINE JOB APPLICATION SYSTEM.
+To find the official job listing for Deputy Sheriff during an active recruiting period, please select "sheriff" under "department" and click "go."
 A link to the position description will appear at the bottom of the page.
 You may start building your application before the job is listed.

 - The hiring process requires you to take an entry level exam.
 Please complete the testing profile and schedule your exam on the National Testing Network website.
 For job profession/class, select "Corrections."
-Testing is available from February 24 - May 5, 2018.
-Schedule your own convenient test time.
+Testing is currently available so you can take the exam prior to our next recruitment period.
 Tests are offered multiple times a week, including Saturdays.
 Test scores are good for one year.

 Upon completion of the entry level exam, all candidates' scores are automatically forwarded to the Fairfax County Sheriff’s Office.
 The office will contact candidates and invite them to continue to participate in other stages of the selection process.

 Candidates invited to continue in the process will be required to complete the following: